btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 Allways make sure your backup strategy is tested and fits your business needs.
 There is no one solution fits all.
 :::

-## What isn't included and should be considerd before taking this approach.
+## What isn't included and should be considerd before taking this backup approach.